-Kosuke Hamaguchi
+Kosuke Hamaguchi Nagashima Ohno & Tsunematsu

 Kosuke Hamaguchi's practice mainly involves public and private M&A transactions and corporate governance.
 Based upon his experiences overseas, he represents international companies in numerous cross-border projects.
 In particular, he is recognised for his expertise in strategic M&A transactions and alliances.
-He also regularly advises clients on corporate governance, activism and takeover defence matters.
+He also regularly advises clients on corporate governance, activism, takeover defence matters and FDI screening.
 He is deeply experienced in assisting international clients on doing businesses in Japan by means of, among other things, joint ventures, distributorship arrangement and other corporate transactions.
 His experience spans multiple industries, including manufacturing, industrials, consumer and retail, and fashion.
+He worked as a visiting lawyer of Sullivan and Cromwell LLP from 2012 and 2013.